Middlecon/DBImport/docs/source_table_info.rst

 Indexes
 -------

 When fetching metadata from the source system, indexes are also read and stored in a table called *import_tables_indexes*.
-More information on this table can be found on the :doc:'database' page.
+More information on this table can be found on the :doc:`database` page.